FranThe3rd/Computools/README.md

 ### JavaScript

 The `calc.js` file contains the logic for the calculator.
-Key functions:

-- `updateDisplay()` to update what digits are shown
-- `operate()` to compute result of an operation
-- `handleButtonPress()` to handle digit, operator, and other button clicks

 ### CSS

 The `style.css` file styles the calculator buttons, display, and layout.

-### Assets

-The `icons` folder contains the calculator icon image file.

 ## Password Generator